kmanc/be_my_guest/README.md

 # WELCOME TO WIFI_QR
 I made this for fun over the course of a couple of days because I've always wished my guest wifi network was

-1. easier for guests to joins
+1. easier for guests to join
 2. more secure

 If that sounds like you, read on!